|

 An extension was built to Shefford just in time to

 meet competition with the railways, ensuring a short working life.
-The proposed
+The

-the time.
+obsession of the time.
 This song features in Life & Times’ canal show Where The Working Boats Went.
 Song Printed in

 Bedfordshire County Life Magazine Issue 13 |